 Your brick wall may have had a less-immediate impact on business results, but was no less destructive in its own way.
 Employees went home to keep everyone safe, and everyone watched from afar as the workplaces they’d known began to change.
 Collaboration looked different, productivity was harder to track, communications became cumbersome, and creative inspiration took a hit (bound to happen when you spend all your time staring at the same wall).
 For some, business prospects hummed along.
 For others, projects went on hold and priorities shifted.

 In this category, businesses really are split.
 For many, employees can thrive working remotely.
 But the reality is that collaboration and communication are critical in every line of work, so we need to get it back—which, yes, means bringing employees back in the safest, smartest way.

-- Get your office ready (we have all the tips for cleaning, de-cluttering, moving employees, and issuing and complying with all safety standards in our Now and Next series).
+- Get your office ready: cleaning, de-cluttering, moving employees, and issuing and complying with all safety standards.

 - Start with a hybrid model to ease into it, maybe with assigned days for each employee to be in the office.
 Space workspaces apart from one another for comfort.

 - Look into air-filtration systems—see our appendix for more information on this—or, at the very least, have HVAC systems cleaned and create a regular maintenance schedule to maximize their effect tin recycling air appropriately.

 The real challenge is how to get people talking again.
 Actually, it’s relatively simple: Get people talking again.
 Reinforce the idea of face-to-face meetings (conference others in if remote).
 Share work and projects.
 For creative firms like ours, learning from each other is the most important thing—and that’s been gone for half a year.